cjeggo/Confluence-Server-Perf-Data/README.md

 logLoco = Log location to write the collected data.
 User must have write access.
 Default = /tmp

 monType = Monitor type.
 S = one time and exit, R = repeat i.e. constantly run in the background.
 Case sensitive.
 Beware logging with R!!

+installDir = Product installation folder

+dataDir = Application data directory or Home directory

+pid = PID can be preset for Windows when the product is started with service.

+PsHome = Powershell binary home it can be found via the variable $PsHome execute in Powershell